williampsena/istio-recipes/istio-sticky-sessions/README.md

 # 🚀 Istio Examples — Sticky Sessions

-This repository contains useful examples to help you quickly get started with Istio and perform real-world tests involving traffic management, revisions, and sticky sessions.
+This repository provides practical examples to help you quickly explore Istio + Knative, focusing on real-world scenarios such as traffic management, service revisions, and sticky sessions

 ## 🛠️ Initial Setup
 ### 🏗️ Build container images